 Desktop Notifications for Android don’t have many features.
 You can’t reply to messages directly e.g. to reply to WhatsApp messages, you need to open WhatsApp Web.
 The app only serves the purpose of displaying all the notifications from your phone to your PC.
 It’s simple to install and works as intended.

 - Airdroid: A complete remote phone management solution.
 You can not only mirror Android notifications but also the entire Android screen on PC.
 But, it’s slow and confusing.

 - SideSync: Only for Samsung devices.
 It requires a separate software to be installed on your PC, no Chrome extension is available.

 - PushLine: Pushbullet’s replica.
 Dubious developers.

 - Join: Still in Beta but very promising.

 - Vysor: Simple Android screen mirroring.
-No apps required but works only with USB cable.
+No apps are required but work only with a USB cable.

-Even though PushBullet has much more features just than to display notifications, Desktop Notifications for Android stands for its simplicity.
-If you want more than just displaying Andorid notifications in Chrome, try PushBullet as it provides a bunch of handy features in a light-wight, simple to use app and extension.
+Even though PushBullet has much more features just than display notifications, Desktop Notifications for Android stands for its simplicity.
+If you want more than just displaying Android notifications in Chrome, try PushBullet as it provides a bunch of handy features in a lightweight, simple-to-use app and extension.

 Related: Gmail Notifications in Chrome